Shopping Cart

 Summarized for you

-• Rose water is just water with fragrant alcohol that occurs naturally in the rose
+• Rose water is simply water with fragrant alcohol that occurs naturally in roses.

-• The fragrant alcohol can trigger contact allergies and dry out the skin
+• The scented alcohol can trigger contact allergies and dry out the skin.

-• When fragrances break down, the skin becomes greasy more quickly and more impurities can appear on the irritated skin.
+• When fragrances break down, the skin becomes oily faster and more impurities can form on the irritated skin.

-• Rose water cannot regulate the pH of your skin to its natural state
+• Rose water cannot regulate the pH level of your skin back to its natural state.

-Sorry: Unfortunately, rose water is not a good idea for your skin, especially if your skin is sensitive.
-We just couldn't find any positive use.
-Except the scent, which some people just find beautiful.
+We're sorry: Unfortunately, rose water isn't a good idea for your skin, especially if it's sensitive.
+We simply couldn't find any positive benefits.
+Except for the scent, which some people find lovely.
 And that's okay too: so here's our suggestion:

-Instead, choose your favorite scent - maybe it's rose - and get a natural perfume.
-It's best to spray it on your clothes or in your hair.
-Do not inhale the fragrances while spraying.
-Fragrances can also irritate the respiratory tract.
-Allergy sufferers and asthmatics in particular react faster here.
-Scented hair products in the form of gel or balm are even more suitable.
+Find your favorite scent – perhaps it's rose – and get a natural perfume.
+Spray it on your clothes or in your hair.
+Avoid inhaling the fragrance while spraying, as perfumes can irritate the respiratory system.
+Allergy and asthma sufferers are particularly susceptible.
+Scented hair products in gel or balm form are even better.
 Your skin will thank you.

-Maybe this article hurt you a bit.
+Perhaps this article hurt you a little.
 However, we wanted to address the topic and be honest with you.
-Would you like us to highlight more beauty and, above all, skin care trends here in the future?
-What experiences have you had with rose water?
+Would you like us to explore more beauty and, above all, skincare trends here in the future?
+What experiences have you had with rosewater?

 Lara Schimweg